Any responsible adult

 Multiple family household

 A household containing two or more families.
-Unrelated individual may also be present.
+Unrelated individuals may also be present.

 Consists of unrelated people only.
 A non-family household can be either a person living alone or a group household.